-A copper IUD (intra uterine device) is the most effective way to prevent pregnancy after unprotected sex.
-Almost anyone can get an IUD, but it is especially recommended for women who are too late for the ECP or who weigh more than 70kg.
+A copper intra uterine device (IUD) is the most effective way to prevent pregnancy after unprotected sex.
+Almost anyone can get an IUD, but it is especially recommended if you're too late for the ECP or if you weigh more than 70kg.

 Whether you’ve noticed symptoms or not, you should get an STI test two weeks after having unprotected sex, especially if it was with someone new.

 If it was unprotected sex with your regular partner however, and you’ve both been tested and cleared of any STIs in the past, then you should be okay.